-Additionally, it also appears to be comparatively adaptable in its habitat.
+The mammal also appears to be comparatively adaptable in its habitat.
 As a result, it sometimes appears at elevations of as much as 4,490 ft (1,370 m).
-Furthermore, though it prefers the higher elevations, the mammal also inhabits lower regions when necessary.
+Though it prefers the higher elevations, the mammal also sometimes inhabits lower regions when necessary.

 In point of fact, the marvelous bat most commonly lives in regions such as dense mangrove forest, primary forests, coconut groves, and even large fruit orchards.
 Also, the groupings in mangrove forest usually remain smaller than those in other areas.

 But, the continually surprising Malaysian Flying Fox evolved yet another characteristic that amazes the casual observer.
 That’s the tendency of the fascinating mammal to often live in extremely large colonies.
 While many bats do, it takes this to another level.